Samsung/TizenRT/docs/HowToAddStaticLibrary.md

 ## Adding it into arch library

-Makefile or Make.defs in arch can include it for architecture specific library as mentioned below.
+Makefile or Make.defs in arch can include static libraries for specific architectures as mentioned below.
+As a convention, the specified static library is added to *libarch.a* in the final build.
-Libarch.a includes new static library inside.
 ```
 VPATH += <LIB_PATH>
 EXTRA_LIBS += <LIB_PATH>/<LIB_NAME>.a